CircleCI-Public/circleci-runner-k8s/README.md

 - Have a Kubernetes cluster up and running where you'd like to deploy your self-hosted runner(s).
 - [Generate a token and resource class](https://circleci.com/docs/runner-installation).
 For each different type of self-hosted runner you want to run, you will need to repeat these same steps.
   - For example, if you want ten runners that pull the same types of jobs or run the same [parallel job](https://circleci.com/docs/parallelism-faster-jobs/) based on availability, you only need to create one runner resource class.
 All ten runners would share the same token.
-  - If you want to run ten separate runners that pull different jobs that do different things, we recommend creating ten different runner resource classes.
-Each one would have a different name and use a different token, and you would a copy of this Helm chart for each type of runner resource.
-- Have a Kubernetes cluster (and nodes) you would like to install the runner pod(s) in.

 ## Setup
 1. Clone this repository.